 Practising law without a licence or professional liability insurance is called unauthorized practice of law and is monitored by the Law Society.

-Some legal matters can be performed unsupervised by paralegals, legal assistants and other legal agents, but only members of the Law Society can practise as lawyers.
+Some legal matters can be performed unsupervised by paralegals, legal assistants and other legal agents, but only members of the Law Society can give legal advice or engage in the practice of law.
 Laws exist to protect the public against non-lawyers performing services that only qualified lawyers are licensed to provide.
-More information is available in our FAQs page.
+More information is available in the below FAQs.

 If you suspect that someone who is representing you as a lawyer is not qualified to do so, please contact us.

 Lawyers must meet high standards of education, training and qualification, which includes maintaining standards of conduct (including compliance with the ethical requirements of the Code of Conduct).
 Among other responsibilities, lawyers must create an annual continuing education plan, and secure professional liability insurance to protect their clients from negligence.

 There is no governing body for paralegals, legal agents and legal assistants in Alberta.
 When problems arise, you have no recourse for review, complaint or discipline of a paralegal, legal agent or legal assistant’s conduct.

 There are no minimum or consistent standards of education, training or competence for paralegals, legal agents or legal assistants in Alberta.